-I’m close to hitting the 200-mark of podcast episodes I’ve hosted & produced, which is really exciting to be close to that landmark and it’s giving me energy to keep recording more and I think I’m going to be in the podcast industry for a long time.
+I’m close to hitting the 200-mark of podcast episodes I’ve hosted and produced, which is really exciting to be close to that landmark and it’s giving me energy to keep recording more, and I think I’m going to be in the podcast industry for a long time.

-Podcasting is such a unique platform to be able to connect with a specific audience and I like the idea of capturing people’s voices and their stories to the offer commentary on these issues and topics it’s very personal and when you listen you really feel like you know the host and the guess at the time when I started in 2012, it wasn’t a saturated market which it’s starting to become now, but they’re still way less podcast and blogs or other similar types of media.
+Podcasting is such a unique platform to be able to connect with a specific audience, and I like the idea of capturing people’s voices and their stories to offer the commentary on these issues and topics.
+It’s very personal.
+And, when you listen you really feel like you know the host and the guests.
+At the time when I started in 2012, it wasn’t a saturated market, which it’s starting to become now, but they’re still way less podcasts than blogs or other similar types of media.
 So way less competition there.

 What do you do to share & promote your episodes?

 I use social media primarily.
-I also started exploring doing crossover episodes of other related podcast done a great way to meet more people in the community and share your listeners of listeners of my show will maybe listen to the other show and vice versa.
+I also started exploring doing crossover episodes of other related podcasts, which is a great way to meet more people in the community and share your listeners, as the listeners of my show will maybe listen to the other show and vice versa.